Irritable Bowel Syndrome (IBS)

 Behavioral and Psychological Support

 There is a close relationship between the gut and the brain known as the brain-gut axis, and emotional stress and psychological factors can contribute to symptoms of IBS (Farhadi, Banton, & Keefer, 2018).
 And as might be expected with a chronic medical condition, depression and anxiety are not uncommon in people with IBS.
 A variety of therapies take advantage of the gut-brain connection to help reduce IBS symptoms and to improve quality of life.
-Therapies that can work together with medications to help control pain and discomfort include hypnosis, cognitive behavioral therapy, psychodynamic therapy, and relaxation methods.
+Therapies that may work together with medications to help control pain and discomfort include hypnosis, cognitive behavioral therapy, psychodynamic therapy, and mindfulness-based stress reduction.

 Many, but not all, controlled clinical trials have shown that cognitive behavioral therapy improves gastrointestinal symptoms, mental health, and the ability to carry out normal daily activities.
 Benefits were seen for both individual and group therapy, and a few studies even reported benefits from online therapy.